Mermaid: New Zealand

 Mermaids are characters in the myth of "Pania of the Reef", a well-known tale of Māori mythology.

 African folklore

 Mami Water (Lit.
 "Mother of the Water") are water spirits venerated in West, Central and southern Africa, and in the African diaspora in the Caribbean and parts of North, Central and South America.
 They are usually female, but are sometimes male.
 They are regarded as diabolical beings, and are often femme fatales, luring men to their deaths.
 The Persian word "پری دریایی" or "maneli" means "mermaid".

 Among the Shona of Zimbabwe, njuzu are mermaid-like spirits.
 The jengu, also known as the "Itongo" (Sea Queen), of Cameroon is sometimes depicted as half woman and half fish.

+The Man Who Caught a Mermaid

+A folktale from Madagascar.
+The story described below was collected by Natsuki Kawasaki as a tale handed down in Antsohihy, Sofia Region, Mahajanga Province.

+One day, a poor fisherman named Butu caught a beautiful mermaid in a river.
+The mermaid told him that she knew Butu wanted a wife, and that was why she had entered his net.
+The mermaid transformed into a human form and became Butu's wife on the condition that he keep her true identity a secret.
+The mermaid possessed mysterious powers, and Butu's life became comfortable.
+However, one day, under the influence of alcohol, Butu revealed his wife's true identity.
+The wife used her mysterious powers to return Butu's house to its former shabby state and returned to the river.
+The next morning, when Butu sobered up, it was already too late, no matter how much he regretted it.

 Arabian folklore

 One Thousand and One Nights

 The One Thousand and One Nights collection includes several tales featuring "sea people", such as "Jullanâr the Sea-born and Her Son King Badr Bâsim of Persia".
 Unlike depictions of mermaids in other mythologies, these are anatomically identical to land-bound humans, differing only in their ability to breathe and live underwater.
 They can (and do) interbreed with land humans, and the children of such unions have the ability to live underwater.
 In the tale "Abdullah the Fisherman and Abdullah the Merman", the protagonist Abdullah the Fisherman gains the ability to breathe underwater and discovers an underwater society that is portrayed as an inverted reflection of society on land.
 The underwater society follows a form of primitive communism where concepts like money and clothing do not exist.
 In "The Adventures of Bulukiya", the protagonist Bulukiya's quest for the herb of immortality leads him to explore the seas, where he encounters societies of mermaids.